 - One of the lowest prices for an international health cover – from $786 a month for a couple.

 Read more about retirement in Spain, Spanish healthcare, visa options, taxes and more in our Living In Spain guide.

 For UK citizens – all the information on moving post-Brexit in our Living In Spain After Brexit guide.

 3. Costa Rica – the Switzerland of Central America

-Costa Rica roared ahead of other American countries, even beating better-known European hotspots in terms of popularity.
+Costa Rica roared ahead of other American countries, beating better-known European hotspots in popularity.
 Plus, Costa Rica holds its own in terms of stunning natural beauty, beaches, and healthy lifestyles.

 Although it’s the most expensive South or Central American country, it’s noticeably cheaper than the European countries that surround it on our list.